Let's compare Polylith with the three architectures we looked at earlier.

 Component interfaces are connected to their implementation with simple fuction calls.
 This means that we can safely refactor interfaces with our IDE/code editor.

 Components are inherently reusable because they are encapsulated, stateless and composable.
-They can be reused within a single system and across multiple systems.
+They can be reused within a single service and across multiple services.

 Polylith building blocks are just code; a collection of functions behind an interface.
-Interfaces guarantee encapsulation, which ensures our codebase remains untangled, leading to simpler systems.
+Interfaces guarantee encapsulation, which ensures our codebase remains untangled, leading to simpler services.

-The encapsulated and functional nature of components makes them easy to test in isolation, and as complete systems.
+The encapsulated and functional nature of components makes them easy to test in isolation, and as complete services.

 Polylith allows us to avoid making premature design decisions about the distribution of our solution.
 This allows us to avoid "premature distribution", which reduces deployment complexity and lowers operational costs.